The Mixolydian Mode in Music

 D - Am7 - C - D (Use D Mixolydian - D E F# G A B C D)

-The Mixolydian mode has featured in lots of music from as far back as medieval Gregorian chant up to modern times (but far less commonly).
+The Mixolydian mode has featured in lots of music from as far back as medieval Gregorian Chant up to modern times.
 Its unique series of tones and semitones gives the music a distinctive 'Mixolydian' flavour or character in exactly the same way that major and minor scales give rise to major and minor key music each with its distinctive character that we recognise as major or minor sounding.
 The Scottish traditional folk melody in the video demonstrates that flavour effectively.

 Modal Music of the Medieval and Renaissance Periods